abrennec/sose20_cc2/01_intro_course/readme.md

 - [GitHub team (public)](https://github.com/orgs/ctechfilmuniversity/teams/sose20_cc2)

 The repository will be used to share scripts (usually as readme.md) and slides, coding examples, homework and project materials.
 The Wiki will be maintained by the students to share information that might be useful for everyone, for example, results of homework assignments.
 The team will be used for discussion, comments, notes and any important announcements.

+## Assignments

+Assignments will be given at the end of each class.
+If the assignments comprise written or coded homework, please create a folder named <my_last_name>, add your solutions and upload the folder to the assignments folder of the corresponding session.

 ---